Dale-R57/Decimal-to-BCD/README.md

 Decimal-to-BCD conversion program.
 Enter a decimal value and display it in BCD.
-Console apllication written in C++ using Visual Studio 2017.
+Console application written in C++ using Visual Studio 2017.